 Quepos - Puntarenas - Costa Rica

-Manuel Antonio National Park is Costa Rica's smallest national park, just over 683 hectares, but it is also one of the most amazing, famous and visited ones.
+Punta Catedral is inside the Manuel Antonio National Park, Costa Rica's smallest national park, just over 683 hectares, but it is also one of the most amazing, famous and visited ones.
 Here you will find a small forested area heavily populated by White Faced and Howler monkeys and raccoons, and three exceptionally beautiful beaches.
 Also it is one of the few remaining areas in which the squirrel monkey is found.
 Trails pass through secondary and primary forest, dominated by bastard cedar, balsa and mangrove swamps.
 The beaches are covered with coconut palms, a truly unique tropical paradise.

 Once an island, Punta Catedral eventually got connected to mainland over time and from few meters away it is easy to see where this name comes from.